Opting out of or Transferring your Insurance

 - I am a full time undergraduate Medical student with MCP valid for a minimum of 6 months from date of issue (ONLY ELIGIBLE TO CANCEL IN FALL SEMESTER)

 Please note, there is a different process for students who are on a work term, who wish to transfer their insurance for the first time, scroll down for more information.

-In order to transfer your insurance, you must complete an opt-out form and provide a copy of your MCP card to the IO before May 19, 2017 5pm NDT.
+In order to transfer your insurance, you must email a completed Opt Out form and provide a copy of your MCP card to firstname.lastname@example.org before May 25, 2020 5pm NL time.
 To transfer insurances, you only need to complete this Opt Out Form one time.
-This means that for the remainder of your studies at Memorial your insurance coverage will be with the student union that serves you and you must abide by the regulations surrounding that coverage (Remember, this does not apply to students on a work term who have transfered their insurance).
+This means that for the remainder of your studies at Memorial your insurance coverage will be with the student union that serves you and you must abide by the regulations surrounding that coverage (Remember, this does not apply to students on a work term who have transferred their insurance).

 For information on the student union health insurance coverages, visit their websites or view this comparison chart:

 - Memorial University of Newfoundland Student Union (MUNSU) www.munsu.ca

 Process for students on a Work Term who wish to transfer their insurance FOR THE FIRST TIME- the below process is not approved for Spring 2020, for details email email@example.com.